oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_synthetics_monitor_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Override dns ip value.
-This value will be honored only if *ref-isOverrideDns is set to true.</div>
+                                            <div>Attribute to override the DNS IP value.
+This value will be honored only if isOverrideDns is set to true.</div>
                                             <div>Applicable when config_type is &#x27;SCRIPTED_REST_CONFIG&#x27;</div>
                                                         </td>
             </tr>